 Gently combine apples and thickened syrup.

-Have you ever been canning apple pie filling and ended up short on fruit?
-In order to avoid this add most of your syrup to the apples, but don't just dump it all in.
+Have you ever been canning apple pie filling and ended up short on fruit with lots of syrup left over?
+In order to avoid this, add most of your syrup to the apples, but don't just dump it all in.
 Reserve some and gently stir, adding more as needed.
 This way you will use only as much as needed to cover the apples.